 Robert J. Schneider

-At exactly noon on a mid-September Tuesday, Monica McCool the thirty-three year old receptionist for the Pringle-Luna Literary Agency walked into her boss's office and announced a visitor.
+At exactly noon on a mid-September Tuesday in the year 2013, Monica McCool, the thirty-three year old receptionist for the Pringle-Luna Literary Agency, walked into her boss's office and announced a visitor.

 Monica answered, "He's a walk-in.
 He wants to hire a detective."

 "Didn't you tell him we are not a detective agency?"

 "I'm only the receptionist/office manager/assistant, you're the boss.
 You should tell him.
 Besides, things are slow around here.
 You're not even covering my salary.
 Find out what he wants.
 Maybe you can make some money.
 His name is Michael Calabrese.
 He's single and he's good looking...and not that much older than you."

 Lana did not appreciate Monica's smart mouth and occasionally disrespectful manner but she had grudgingly come to like and depend on her.
 At first Lana did not even think she needed a receptionist to say nothing of an office manager.
 After finishing her second day in the office Lana realized that Uncle Ronny's literary agency seemed to only have two author-clients: One was a female romance writer who had authored two books that Ronny managed to sell to Harlequin.
 Her next seven efforts were rejected by every romance publisher in the country.
 The other author-client was a reclusive man who wrote, well quite frankly, violent, pornographic novels in a style best described as Mickey Spillane revved up several notches, How her uncle had sold one of his detective novels to a new mystery imprint of a well known publisher was indeed a mystery to Lana.
 Comparing the published book to the dozen or so manuscripts in the author's office files convinced Lana that Ronny had heavily edited that one effort.

 "Very well, send him in," Lana said to Monica, hopefully in a cool and reproachful manner.